GATE 2021: New exam pattern and list of exam centres added

 There is a likelihood that the centres abroad may be dropped due to the COVID-19 pandemic.

-GATE 2021 will be held from February 5 to 7 and 12 to 14 as a computer based test.
+GATE 2021 will be held from February 5 to 7 and 12 to 14 as a computer-based test.
 Registrations will start from September 12 2020.

 Pattern: